 We have installed significant new heating computer controls.
 This clever computer can be programmed to heat rooms and water depending on the number of groups staying, movements in and out of the building and the outside temperature.
 This helpfully reduces unnecessarily heating parts of the building that aren’t in use.
 Thermostats keep the room temperatures at a comfortable level, without being excessive.

-We have new large highly efficient hot water tanks, to cope with shower demands after a day’s adventuring, that keep the water hot once it’s heated up.
-The solar panels power are diverted to help heat these up during the day when the solar electricity is not in use elsewhere, often when groups are outside during the day on activities.
+We have new, large highly efficient hot water tanks, to cope with shower demands after a day’s adventuring.
+They keep the water hot once it’s heated up.
+The solar panels power is diverted to help heat these up during the day when the solar electricity is not in use elsewhere, often when groups are outside during the day on activities.